23rd3n/chessTracker/README.md

 - The other branches are behind these final branches.
 However they show the process that how we developed the whole model.

+### How to run the whole project
+1- Go one of the two branches (accuracy or accuracySingleCamera) 2- run ./start.sh in the project workspace
+3- if the overfitted model is not required add the argument "--no-accuracy" 4- if no argument is given then automatically accuray model will start working.